About the Yale Law Journal

 The Journal is led by nine editors who sit on the Officer Board and is guided by a Board of Directors composed of alumni, faculty, and YLS representatives.

 The Journal selects editors after the spring of their first year at YLS.
 The admissions process includes an assessment of source and citation skills, as well as an analysis of legal scholarship.
-Applicants are also asked to submit a diversity statement.
+Applicants are also asked to submit a personal statement.
 Application materials are anonymized throughout our admissions process.

 For transfer students, the Journal provides a parallel admissions process.
-Information about the transfer-student admission process for Volume 133 will be forthcoming in Spring 2023.
+Information about the transfer-student admission process for Volume 135 will be forthcoming in Spring 2025.

-Students may also be offered admission if they write a Note that is accepted for publication in the Journal
+Students may also be offered admission if they write a Note that is accepted for publication in the Journal.

 If you have any questions about our admissions processes, please contact the Executive Development Editor.